roc-lang/roc/BUILDING_FROM_SOURCE.md

 ## Using Nix

-:exclamation: **Our Nix setup is not yet working on MacOS, you'll have to install manually for now** :exclamation:

 ### Install

 Using [nix](https://nixos.org/download.html) is a quick way to get an environment bootstrapped with a single command.